realnews-gateway/emergency-publishing-system/emergency-channel/security/metadata.md

 Metadata minimization is based on the following principles:

 - **Only keep what is necessary**
-  All non-essential metadata is removed or replaced.
+  Remove or replace all non-essential metadata.

 - **Never expose internal details**
-  Internal routing, timestamps, module identifiers, and processing traces are stripped.
+  Strip internal routing, internal module identifiers, raw timestamps, and debug traces before export.

 - **Minimize correlation risk**
   Avoid metadata that could link multiple pieces of content or reveal user behavior.